chei90/EMAC_Corridors/README.md

 ## Working Example

-This section is intended to give you a good basis on where to start to check out the app.
+This section is intended to give you a good basis on where to start while checking out the app.
 Create a new workflow:
 ![Example Workflow](documentation/moveapps_config/sample%20workflow.jpg)

 If you want to start by reproducing my results, choose the following movebank dataset as datasource: